Safwanny/Calories-Burnt-Prediction/README.md

 used many metrics to evaluate the performance of respeetive models

 created function that predicts self input values

+used streamlit and pickle libraries to deploy the models

 issue: using the XBG model, when predicting for large input values (eg time = 200 mins) the model seems to flatten out at around 250-300